facebookresearch/dual-system-for-visual-language-reasoning/README.md

 # dual-system-for-visual-language-reasoning

-This is a Pytorch implementation for Peifeng's internship project.
+This is a Pytorch implementation for DOMINO: A Dual-System for Multi-step \\Visual Language Reasoning.

 Code folders: